harlyq/aframe-harlyq-components/components/aframe-wait-set-component/README.md

 **wait-set**  is useful for setting properties after an **event** has been received.
 It can set an arbitrary number of properties on one or more **target** elements, with fixed or random values

+If the **debug** component is also on this entity then log the properties that are set to the console

 This component can appear multiple times on a single entity

 e.g.